Major Selection and Career Exploration

 Probation is a warning to students that if their grades don't improve, they may be dismissed for academic deficiency.
 A student is placed on academic probation if the cumulative grade point average is below a 2.0.
 Students on probation are required to attend a group meeting facilitated by staff from the Dean’s office of UC.
 Students are also required to meet with their academic advisor and are prevented from registering until they do so (even if they are no longer a first-year student).
 Probationary students are often contacted by UC Peer Advisors via email to see how they are doing.
 UC Peer Advisors offer academic advice and refer students to academic support services when appropriate.

 First semester freshmen who earn below a 1.0 QPA and other students who have been on probation for a semester and have a deficiency of 8 or more quality points below a 2.0 are potentially dismissed for scholastic reasons.
-Students who are dismissed receive a letter from the Dean and have the right to appeal that dismissal to the Scholastic Standing Committee of University College within a brief period of time.
+Students who are dismissed receive a letter from the Dean and have the right to appeal that dismissal to the Scholastic Standing Committee of University College for Academic Success within a brief period of time.
 Appeals are granted, in some cases where there are serious extenuating circumstances.

 To calculate your quality point deficit, multiply the number of credits you’ve attempted times two, and subtract the number of quality points you’ve earned from this figure.
 Quality points are assigned on the following basis:

 You may reapply to the Dean’s Office in which ever college you are (UC or one of the degree granting colleges) for readmission once you have been separated from the university for at least one semester.
 Forms can be obtained through Enrollment Services in Roosevelt Hall.
 Undergraduate Application for Readmission Form

 Students need to obtain prior approval for off-campus coursework.
 Gather course descriptions of the classes you will be taking and bring these and the "prior approval form" to the chair of the appropriate department.
 The form can be downloaded here.